onemadgeek/grid-splitter/README.md

 - For touch devices, all controls are optimized for easy interaction
 - The tool maintains the original image quality in all exported files

-## Technical Details

-Grid Splitter is a client-side application built with:

-- HTML5
-- CSS3
-- JavaScript
-- jsZip for creating ZIP archives
-- FileSaver.js for downloading files

 No server-side processing is used, and your images are never uploaded to any server - all processing happens locally in your browser.

 ## License